How Debtor Tracing Can Help Locate Your Missing Debtor

 - Confirmation of the full name of the debtor include any middle name

-- Conformation of the name of the debtor’s partner
+- Confirmation of the name of the debtor’s partner

 - The last known address at which the debtor was residing